 Therefore, this GSR035 proposal aims to: Improve outage planning flexibility and efficiency.

 Transition from a deterministic to a probabilistic/risk-based approach on a case-by-case basis, the industry can better accommodate network outages without unnecessary delays.
-This flexibility is not intended to compromise system security; rather, it allows for case-by-case assessments with previous stakeholder agreement.
+This flexibility is not intended to compromise system security; it allows for case-by-case assessments with previous stakeholder agreement.

 Reduce consumer costs and constraint impacts.